gh-drourke/git_bump/README.md

 For all commits, the next version number is suggested.

+It is also possible to commit without a version tag.

 ## 4. Maintain a history of git log

-An list of all git messages is put into a file called 'CHANGES'
+An list of all git messages is put into a file called 'CHANGE_LOg'

 This log is filtered by the removal of lines starting with "author", "date" and "commit"

+It is updated with each commit.

 # Assumptions

- ## 1. repository has been initialised.
+ ## 1. A git repository has been initialised.

  This script will offer to initialise a repository with the trunk branch called main.

- ##2. .gitignore file has been populated.
+ ## 2. A .gitignore file has been populated.

 # Files

  Works with two files (will create if not present)

-1. CHANGES
+1. CHANGE_LOG

 This file is maintained by the script and is changed with every branch commit.